 The history of our sauce begins in field crops, where the best varieties of organic tuscan tomatoes are selected, in order to preserve thier freshness and the authentic flavour.

-A natural product, simply made by pressing olives and garlic, with no added aromas.
-It is a delicate and fragrant condiment of quality, thanks to the excellent extra virgin olive oil used.
-The oil is made exclusively from high-quality Apulian olives, cultivated with great dedication and using modern systems for preventing parasite attacks that limit the use of pesticides.
+A natural product, obtained by pressing olives and garlic, without adding flavourings.
+A delicate and fragrant quality condiment, thanks to the high-quality extra virgin olive oil used.
+An oil obtained only from Apulian olives, with the best organoleptic qualities thanks to the care dedicated to the olive trees and to the modern monitoring system of the parasitic attacks that allows to limit the use of pesticides.

 Our basil oil grows from the accurate selection of raw materials and from the simple squeeze of the best olives and of the fresh basil, without the addition of aromas.